yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 So what happens when the browser navigates to a new page?

-First, the browser starts the connection establishment process we discussed earlier, with DNS, TCP and TLS (which often costs us around 4 round-trip time).
+First, the browser starts the connection establishment process, using DNS to know which host to connect to, and then establishing TCP and TLS connections to that host.
+That process usually takes around 4 round-trip times.
 Then, it sends out a GET request for the HTML itself, and receives an initial buffer of the response from the server.
 The size of that response depends both on the HTML size and the initial congestion window of the server.
 A typical value for that is window is